Milan-98/Microsoft/README.md

 # Microsoft India Landing Page

-In this I made Microsoft Clone form my own prespective.
+In this I made Microsoft Clone form my own prespective and make it compatible with every screen sizes.
 I also use technologies like tailwind in this project.

 Day 36 Of Web Devlopment Date:-17 Dec 2022